 Start the evening off at one of Bangkok’s many trendy rooftop bars.
 Relive the scene from Hangover 2 at the iconic Sky Bar at Lebua Hotel or take in the 360 views of Bangkok from Octave Rooftop.
 Prepare to pay a bit more for drinks at these bars, but its worth it for the views and a good pic!
 If you’re inner party animal is feeling up to another night out, walk 5 minutes down the road from Octave Rooftop to discover the nightlife of the district Sukhumvit.
 From boujee rooftop bars to bustling clubs and go-go bars, you’ll be in for a one of a kind night out to say the least!

-Feeling inspired?
-Experience the vibrant city of Bangkok for yourself on one of our Thailand tours here.
+Get ready for an action packed 48 hours in Bangkok!
+Experience the vibrant city for yourself on one of our Thailand tours here.